joshuayuen99/TundraBot/README.md

 # Contributing

 Contributions of any kind are welcome!
-Please submit them to the repository via pull requests.
+Please feel free to contact me on Discord (TundraBuddy#4650) or submit them to the repository via pull requests.